 Spices - For some extra warmth, try adding ½ teaspoon each of cinnamon and ginger to the cookie dough for an extra 'cold weather' kick.

 Oats - These cookies are also really delicious as an oatmeal cookie.
-Just add 1 cup of oats in at the same time as the coconut and pecans to make a more hearty cookie.
+Just add 1 cup of oats at the same time as the coconut and pecans to make a more hearty cookie.

 Store your coconut pecan cookies in an airtight container on top of some paper towels to soak up any moisture.
-They also fair very well in a traditional cookie jar, which lets just enough air in to stop them from going soggy.
+They also keep very well in a traditional cookie jar, which lets just enough air in to stop them from going soggy.
 The cookies will be good in either container for up to a week.

 Top tip